amyjko/bookish/examples/tutorial/chapters/introduction.md

 (Yes, that was a haiku.)

+If you include a language name after the first backtick like this:

+`markdown
+\`python
+two = 1 + 1
+if two == 2:
+   print "Truth"
+\`
+`

-If you include a language name after the first backtick, we will try to highlight based on that language's syntax.
+ Peruse will try to highlight based on that language's syntax.

 `python
 two = 1 + 1